Romance can be incredibly rewarding and fulfilling, but for many people it can also be quite a challenge.

 Please remember that because this is a non-randomized study with correlative findings, we have to be careful about the conclusions that we draw from it.

-For the full story, you can check out the March issue of the Journal of Social & Clinical Psychology.
+For the full story, you can check it out in the Journal of Social & Clinical Psychology, volume 31, issue 3.

 For practitioners, learning how to help trauma survivors connect with their loved ones is an important part of the healing process.